vadim-miller2/book-test1/ch_core.md

 -   <span class="nctnt ncbi-func">Remove()</span>: Delete existing directory.

-The last method on the list, the <span class="nctnt ncbi-func">Remove()</span> method accepts an enumeration type parameter, <span class="nctnt ncbi-type">EDirRemoveMode</span>, defined in the [CDirEntry](ch_core.html#ch_core.CDirEntry) class which specifies the extent of the directory removal operation - you can delete only an empty directory, only files in a directory but not any subdirectories, or remove the entire directory tree.
+The last method on the list, the <span class="nctnt ncbi-func">Remove()</span> method accepts an enumeration type parameter, <span class="nctnt ncbi-type">EDirRemoveMode</span>, defined in the [CDirEntry](#cdirentry) class which specifies the extent of the directory removal operation - you can delete only an empty directory, only files in a directory but not any subdirectories, or remove the entire directory tree.

-### <span class="title">CMemoryFile class</span>
+### CMemoryFile class

 The [CMemoryFile](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCMemoryFile.html) is derived from the base class, <span class="nctnt ncbi-class">CDirEntry</span>.
 This class creates a virtual image of a disk file in memory that allow normal file operations to be permitted, but the file operations are actually performed on the image of the file in memory.
 This can result in considerable improvements in speed when there are many "disk intensive" file operations being performed on a file which is mapped to memory.

-Besides inheriting the methods discussed in the [CDirEntry section](ch_core.html#ch_core.CDirEntry), the following new methods specific to memory mapped are defined in the <span class="nctnt ncbi-class">CMemoryFile </span>class:
+Besides inheriting the methods discussed in the [CDirEntry section](#cdirentry-section), the following new methods specific to memory mapped are defined in the <span class="nctnt ncbi-class">CMemoryFile </span>class:

 -   <span class="nctnt ncbi-func">IsSupported()</span>: Check if memory-mapping is supported by the C++ Toolkit on this platform.